rahulshankariyer/Hospital_Data_Project/README.md

 ## Data Transformation

-To make things simpler, the following transformations were made on the data:
+The following transformations were made on the data:

 1. Amputation Probability was considered as the Sum of Probability of Primary Amputation and Secondary Amputation.
-2. In order to do a binary prediction as to whether the limbs will be salvaged or not, 6 different cut off values were considered for Salvage Probability.
-For any Salvage Probability above the cut off, the limbs were predicted to be salvaged and for any Salvage Probability below the cut off, they were predicted to be amputated.
+2. In order to do a binary prediction, as to whether the limbs will be salvaged or not, six different cut-off values were considered for salvage probability.
+For any salvage probability above the cut-off, the limbs were predicted to be salvaged and for any salvage probability below the cut-off, they were predicted to be amputated.
-3. The 6 cut off values chosen were -
+3. The 6 cut-off values chosen were -

         (i) 0.92